diverger/gh-contribution-calendar-theme/README.md

 A GitHub Action that detects the current GitHub contribution calendar theme and extracts the color palettes for both light and dark modes.

-GitHub changes the contribution calendar colors during special holidays (Halloween 🎃, Christmas 🎄, Lunar New Year 🧧, Valentine's Day 💝, Pride Month 🏳️‍🌈, etc.).
+GitHub changes the contribution calendar colors during special holidays (Halloween 🎃, Christmas 🎄, Lunar New Year 🧧, Valentine's Day 💝, etc.).
 This action helps you detect which theme is active and get the exact color values.

 ## Features